Benjadahl/Roots/README.md

 ![Roots logo](/marketing/logo.png)
 ---
-Show a view of the links of page - sorted by relevance
+Show a view of the links of a page - sorted by relevance